 High School Economics

-Understanding economics is essential to becoming an involved and productive citizen who makes wise financial choices.
-Getting informed about supply, demand and real cost make us all better consumers.
-Use this guide to find practical resources and real-life projects that make learning economics a breeze.
+Understanding economics is essential to becoming an involved and productive citizen that makes wise financial choices.
+Getting informed about supply, demand and real cost makes us all better consumers.
+Use this High School Economics Web Guide to find practical resources and real-life projects that make learning economics a breeze.

 Student Resources for High School Economics